The need of the hour is to expose eclectic exegesis for what it is – choosy and subjective.

 The inevitable and undoubted mistakes made by scribes copying manuscripts has, step by step, been magnified into the unbiblical doctrine that we need academics to ‘reconstruct’ the text given to us by the Holy Spirit.

 An eclectic approach has yielded poor academic scholarship.
-Such elite eclecticism may seem positive to such academics, but one can be so specialised that one loses one’s perspective and one cannot see the wood for the trees – focusing so much on the trees that one cannot see the forest.
-The Word of God is not a string of beads interspersed with errors, but a coherent whole with a heaven-sent message waiting for the Church to appreciate and proclaim.
+Such elite eclecticism may seem positive to such academics, but one can be so specialised that one loses one’s perspective and “one cannot see the wood for the trees” – focusing so much on the trees that one cannot see the forest.
+The Word of God is not a string of beads interspersed with errors, but a coherent whole with a heaven-sent message expecting the Church to appreciate and proclaim it.

 It is not uncommon to hear preachers comment that they “like” the way a text is translated in such-and-such a Bible version.
 This may be so, but it is likely to reveal an eclectic approach to the Word of God without understanding the textual basis upon which this translation is made.
 There is also the added subjectivity of dynamic equivalence and other principles being employed in current Bible translations, moving the Bible reader and Bible student further and further away from the inspired words of Scripture.

-For many reasons, I recommend the King James Version for the public to read for their daily worship and study of the Word of God by the English-reading public.
+For many reasons, I recommend the King James Version for the daily worship and study of the Word of God by the English-reading public.

 Where to from here?